Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Experimental Settings

 The generated translation $y = {y_1, y_2, ..., y_n}$, among them, each $y_i$ is the generated target word.
 The CAR score can be formally defined as:

 where $y_{\text{no\_context}}$ is the translation without using context clues.
-We assign a score of 1 if the translation without context cues misses element $c$ while the translation using context cues successfully includes it; otherwise, a score of 0 is given.
+We assign a score of 1 if the translation without context cues misses element $c$ while the translation using context cues includes it; otherwise, assign 0.
 Therefore, when $c$ is noisy, the lower the CAR score, the more robust the model is.
-We leverage the high-performance language model \texttt{gpt-4o-mini} to perform this evaluation.
-The detailed prompt templates used for conducting evaluations are provided in Appendix B.2.
+We evaluate using \texttt{gpt-4o-mini} with prompt templates detailed in Appendix B.2.

 \paragraph{Human Evaluation} Prior work shows that reference-free metrics like CometKiwi~\citep{rei2022cometkiwi} struggle to capture idiomatic meaning~\citep{DBLP:conf/aaai/LiCYWYTX24}.
-To better evaluate idiom translation, we use the reference-based COMET-22~\citep{rei2022comet} and introduce Fidelity as a complementary metric.
-We validate it via human evaluation, establishing a reliable ground truth and measuring its correlation with automatic scores.
-We evaluate on Fi→En, Ja→En, and Fr→En, representing diverse typological families and resource levels.
-Translations are generated using Qwen2.5-7B-Instruct, Qwen2.5-14B-Instruct, and Qwen3-8B under the No Context ($\mathcal{C}_\text{none}$) setting, i.e., direct translation without external knowledge.
-For each language pair, the first 50 instances are annotated by three linguistics experts following the same guidelines as the models (see Appendix B.1).
-Scores are averaged to improve reliability.
-As shown in Table~\ref{tab:metrics}, Fidelity correlates highly with human judgments across languages, demonstrating that \texttt{gpt-4o-mini} can serve as an effective automatic evaluator.
-Given this strong alignment, we adopt Fidelity as the primary metric in subsequent experiments.
+To better evaluate idiom translation, we use COMET-22~\citep{rei2022comet} and introduce Fidelity as a complementary metric.
+We validate Fidelity via human evaluation, establishing a reliable ground truth and measuring its correlation with automatic scores.
+We evaluate on Fi→En, Ja→En, and Fr→En, diverse in typology and resource level.
+Translations are generated using Qwen2.5-7B-Instruct, Qwen2.5-14B-Instruct, and Qwen3-8B under the No Context ($\mathcal{C}_\text{none}$) setting (direct translation without external knowledge).
+For each language pair, the first 50 instances are annotated by three linguists following the same guidelines (see Appendix B.1) as the models.
+Scores are averaged for reliability.
+As shown in Table~\ref{tab:metrics}, Fidelity correlates highly with human judgments across languages, demonstrating that \texttt{gpt-4o-mini} is an effective automatic evaluator.
+We therefore adopt Fidelity as the primary metric in subsequent experiments.

-To assess CAR's reliability, we conduct a human evaluation on 200 instances, achieving 72\% accuracy.
-Given annotation costs, we use a cost-efficient LLM-based approach.
+To assess CAR's reliability, we conduct a human evaluation on 200 instances, achieving 82\% accuracy.
+Given annotation costs, we use a cost-efficient LLM-based approach (\texttt{gpt-4o-mini}).
 Manual analysis shows errors are mostly false 0 rather than false 1.
-Therefore, the high CAR values we observe under noisy contexts provide a reliable lower bound on the LLM's reliance, strengthening the validity of our findings.
+Therefore, the high CAR values we observe under noisy contexts provide a reliable lower bound on LLM's reliance, strengthening the validity of our findings.
 The confusion matrix between the LLM evaluator and human annotations is provided in Appendix B.4.